-Whistleblowing is an important tool that aims to identify corrupt, illegal or unethical behavior or other illegal conduct, and give the company the opportunity to prevent and correct it in time, in order to prevent major repercussions on the company’s operations or risk compromising its liability.
-The system also contributes, more broadly, to protecting the Company.
-Whistleblowing refers to the reporting of behaviors, acts or omissions in violation of the provisions of Legislative Decree 231/2001, or of national or European Union regulations that harm the public interest or the integrity of a public administration or private entity, made by an individual who becomes aware of such conduct within their own work context, whether public or private.
-Mozzanica has adopted a system aimed at promoting a company culture characterized by correct behavior, ensuring a working environment in which employees feel free to report any unlawful conduct.
-Whenever a whistleblower knows or reasonably suspects that one of the violations covered by the Whistleblowing System has occurred or is about to occur, the individual or body in question can use the aforementioned tool.
-Whistleblowing is not a replacement for specific systems already in place to prevent certain types of risks or for other channels such as Management or Employee Representatives, but is a complementary process.
-It is used only in the absence of any other more appropriate process.
-Whistleblowing constitutes a right for the individual making a report and is under no circumstances an obligation.
-Inappropriate behavior related to Mozzanica or violations of relevant EU laws and regulations.
-This includes conduct constituting relevant offenses under Legislative Decree 231/2001 and violations of the Mozzanica Code of Ethics.
-Reports, intended for the Corruption Prevention and Transparency Officer or other designated competent authorities, must concern unlawful acts or violations that harm the public interest or the integrity of Mozzanica, of which the whistleblower has become aware within the working context of Mozzanica.
+1. What we mean by Whistleblowing Whistleblowing is an important tool that aims to identify corrupt, illegal or unethical behaviour or other illegal conduct and give the company the opportunity to prevent it in time and correct it, in order to avoid serious repercussions on the company's business or to question its liability.
+The system also contributes, in a broader sense, to the protection of the Company.
+Whistleblowing means the reporting of behaviour, acts or omissions, in violation of the provisions of Legislative Decree 231/2001, or of national or European Union regulatory provisions that harm the public interest or the integrity of a public administration or a private body, carried out by a person who has become aware of it in the context of his or her work context, public or private.
+Mozzanica has adopted a system aimed at promoting a corporate culture characterized by correct behaviour, ensuring a working environment in which employees feel free to report any illegal behaviour.
+Whenever a Whistleblower knows or reasonably suspects that one of the violations covered by the Whistleblowing System has occurred or is about to occur, the person or body in question may use the aforementioned tool.
+Whistleblowing is not a replacement for specific systems already in place to prevent certain types of risks or for other channels such as Management or Employee Representatives, but it is a complementary process.
+It is only used in the absence of any other more appropriate process.
+Whistleblowing is a right for the Whistleblower and under no circumstances an obligation.
+2. What can be reported through the Whistleblowing tool?
+Mozzanica-related misconduct or violations of relevant EU laws and regulations.
+This includes conduct constituting relevant crimes pursuant to Legislative Decree 231/2001 and violations of the Mozzanica Code of Ethics.
+The reports, addressed to the person appointed by Mozzanica to manage the reporting channel, must concern offences or violations that harm the public interest or the integrity of Mozzanica, of which the whistleblower has become aware in the working context of Mozzanica.
 Reports related to disputes, claims, or requests tied to the whistleblower's personal interests, concerning only their individual employment relationships or their relationships with superiors, cannot be reported.
-Reports of violations of European Union law are also excluded when the relevant regulations already provide specific reporting procedures.
 Reports should be based on established facts, avoiding any defamatory or prejudicial content.
-The system applies to employees at all levels, corporate bodies, non-executive directors and shareholders, self-employed workers, paid and unpaid interns, volunteers, as well as former or potential employees, contractors, subcontractors, suppliers, freelancers and consultants providing services to the company.
-The identity of the whistleblower, as well as that of any third parties mentioned, must be handled with a high level of confidentiality.
-Furthermore, the identity of the whistleblower and any third party mentioned is protected.
-These measures also apply to the relatives, dependants or spouses of each of these individuals.
-Whistleblowers are protected from dismissal, demotion and other forms of discrimination, as well as from retaliatory actions (e.g. suspension, termination, dismissal or equivalent measures, etc.).
-Mozzanica's Whistleblowing Policy provides employees and external parties connected to Mozzanica the opportunity to report a violation using a dedicated platform, IntegrityLog.
-This platform is a global and confidential reporting tool created by CompyLog, which can be used 24 hours a day, seven days a week, and is designed to ensure multiple reporting methods: in writing, orally, or through a voice messaging system.
-Please note that it is possible to submit a report while maintaining anonymity.
-Alternatively, or subsequently, the whistleblower may use an external reporting channel by directly contacting the competent authority (National Anti-Corruption Authority "ANAC") according to the specific provisions implemented by the local regulatory authority, available on its website.
-For any questions regarding Mozzanica's whistleblowing system, you can directly contact the Ethics Committee via email at ethics@mozzanica.eu or Whistleblowing
+3. Who can submit a Whistleblowing report?
+The system applies to employees at all levels, corporate bodies, non-executive directors and shareholders, self-employed persons, paid and unpaid trainees, volunteers, but also to former or potential employees, contractors, subcontractors, suppliers, freelancers and consultants who work for the Company.
+4. What protections are provided for Whistleblowers?
+The identity of the Whistleblower, as well as that of any third parties mentioned, must be treated with a high level of confidentiality.
+In addition, the identity of the Whistleblower and any third party mentioned is protected.
+These measures also apply to the relatives, dependents or spouses of each of these persons.
+Whistleblowers are protected from dismissal, degradation and other discrimination, as well as retaliatory actions (e.g. suspension, termination of contract, dismissal or equivalent measures, etc.).
+5. How to make a report Mozzanica's Whistleblowing Policy provides employees and external parties connected with Mozzanica with the ability to report a breach using a dedicated IntegrityLog platform.
+This platform is a global and confidential reporting tool created by CompyLog, which can be used 24 hours a day, seven days a week and is suitable for ensuring multiple ways of reporting: in writing, orally or through a voice messaging system.
+You can submit a report anonymously.
+However, it may not fall under the Whistleblowing discipline and may be managed by the company as an "ordinary" report, where it is expected to be dealt with and the requirements are met.
+In the event of failure to respond to the internal report within the established deadlines, or if the whistleblower has reasonable grounds to fear retaliation or imminent danger, the Whistleblower may use the external reporting channel, by contacting the competent authority directly (National Anti-Corruption Authority "ANAC"), according to the specific provisions published on its website.
+6. More information To consult the procedure, click on the following link: download the full document For any questions regarding Mozzanica's whistleblowing system, you can directly contact the Ethics Committee via email at ethics@mozzanica.eu.
+Whistleblowing

 Reporting unlawful conduct

-On 7 October 2019, the European Parliament and the Council of the European Union adopted the European Directive on the protection of persons who report breaches of Union law.
-The directive aims to protect those (Whistleblowers) who report acts of corruption, fraud or violations of the legislation of European Union member states.
+On 7 October 2019, the European Parliament and the Council of the European Union adopted the European Directive on the protection of persons who report breaches of Union law, which aims to protect whistleblowers who report acts of corruption, fraud or breaches of the legislation of EU countries.

-These measures require the employers concerned to provide protected channels dedicated to whistleblowing and prohibit any retaliation against those who report irregularities.
+These measures require the employers concerned to provide secure channels for reporting and prohibit any retaliation against whistleblowers.

 Some examples of reportable breaches